tapfortap/AdobeAir/README.md

 ```

 #### prepareInterstitial(): void
 This prepares the interstial ad type.
-This method only needs to be called once
+This method only needs to be called once,
-and must be called before any calls to showInterstitial() will work.
+after the interstitial is shown we automatically prepare another one for you.

 Usage: